david-a-parry/vase/README.md

                             --filter_unpredicted or --keep_if_any_damaging
                             flags.

+      --filter_unpredicted, -filter_unpredicted
-      --filter_unpredicted  For use in conjunction with --missense_filters.
+                            For use in conjunction with --missense_filters.
                             The default behaviour when using
                             --missense_filters is to ignore a program if there is no prediction given (i.e. the score/pred